 Research postgraduate students who need to register can access the instalment plan option on Step 6 of online registration in the Portal.

 Direct debit instalment plans

-To set up a direct debit instalment plan, log into the instalment pages of the secure payment system and provide your UK bank account details at least five working days before the due date of the first instalment.
+To set up a direct debit instalment plan, log into the instalment pages of the secure payment system and provide your UK bank account details.
 You will receive your instalment dates by email if the plan has been set up successfully.
 Please keep this for future reference.
 If you need to confirm the date of your first instalment contact the Fees team.

 To change or update your bank details you must complete and sign a form called a direct debit mandate.
 You can come to the Student Services Centre in the Marjorie and Arnold Ziff building or ask the Fees team to post a form.
 We need to receive this form at least five working days before the instalment date to change your details.

 If you cancel your direct debit or provide incorrect details, we'll cancel your instalment plan and your payment will be due in full immediately.